-Our mattresses represented 66.6% of our Net sales in 2010 and are our leading product category in recent years.
+Our mattresses represented 66.6% of our Net sales in 2011 and are our leading product category historically.
 Our mattresses are composed of proprietary multi-layer, temperature sensitive, pressure-relieving TEMPUR ® material.
 We offer several mattress models, some of which are covered by one or more patents and/or patent applications.
 We also routinely introduce new mattress models, launch new products and update our existing mattress products in North America and internationally.